Tribler/gumby/docs/hello_world.rst

     ## Don't change the following settings, unless you are 100% sure you know what you are doing

-    # Run a Dispersy tracker for peer discovery
+    # Run an IPv8 tracker for peer discovery
     tracker_cmd = 'run_tracker.sh'
     tracker_port = __unique_port__